jll63/refraction-article/README.md

-But what can we put in place of `???`. `RemoveVirtual!(Parameters!scale[0..1])` would not work. `RemoveVirtual` expects a type, and `Parameters!scale[1..2]` is not a type - it is a strange conglomerate that contains a type, and perhaps storage classes, type constructors and UDAs.
+But what can we put in place of `???`. `RemoveVirtual!(Parameters!scale[0..1])` would not work. `RemoveVirtual` expects a type, and `Parameters!scale[1..2]` is not a type - it is a sort of conglomerate that contains a type, and perhaps storage classes, type constructors and UDAs.

 At this point we have no other choice but, once again, to construct a string